HRemonen/hremonen-site/_posts/react-reconciliation-react-fiber.md

 ## How Reconciliation with React Fiber Works

-On the first render, React will create and initialize two Fiber node trees. **current** tree and **workInProgress** tree.
+On the first render, React will create and initialize two Fiber node trees.
+The **current** tree and **workInProgress** tree.
 The current tree is a representation of the state that was when the UI was rendered and the workInProgress tree represents the future state of the UI.

 Using workInProgress tree prevents React from doing simultaneous changes to the DOM while still diffing other changes further down the tree.
 The rendering updates are carried out in two steps: